levibostian/Teller-Android/docs/home.md

 The data used in your mobile app: user profiles, a collection of photos, list of friends, etc. *all have state*.
 Your data is in 1 of many different states:

 * Being fetched for the first time (if it comes from an async network call).
-* Data has been fetched before.
+* Cache has been fetched before.
-* Data has been fetched before, but is empty.
+* Cache has been fetched before, but is empty.
-* Data has been fetched before but it's too old.
-It should be updated to show the user fresh data in the app.
+* Cache has been fetched before but it's too old.
+It should be updated to show the user fresh cache in the app.

-Determining what state your data is in, keeping it up-to-date, and displaying this information to the user in the UI is a big pain.
+Determining what state your cache is in, keeping it up-to-date, and displaying this information to the user in the UI is a big pain.
 That is where Teller comes in.
-All you need to do is show Teller how your app's cached data is saved, queried, and fetched and Teller facilities everything else for you.
+All you need to do is show Teller how your app's cache is saved, queried, and fetched and Teller facilities everything else for you.

-Teller will **query your cached data, parse the cache to determine it's state, fetch fresh data if the cache is too old, and deliver the results to listeners** so you can update the UI to your users.
+Teller will **query your cache, parse the cache to determine it's state, fetch fresh cache if it's too old, and deliver the results to listeners** so you can update the UI to your users.

 ## Are you building an offline-first mobile app?

 Teller is designed for developers building offline-first mobile apps.
 If you want to build fast apps without loading screens, check out another great Android library, [Wendy-Android](https://github.com/levibostian/wendy-android) (there is an [iOS version too](https://github.com/levibostian/wendy-ios)).
-Wendy is designed to sync your device's cached data with a remote API.
+Wendy is designed to sync your device's cache with a remote API.
 Think of it like this: **Teller is really good at GET calls for your network API, Wendy is really good at PUT, POST, DELETE network API calls.
 Teller pulls data, Wendy pushes data.**

 ## Why use Teller?